Polyurethane: The Ultimate Guide

 Moisture and Chemical Resistance

 Polyurethane’s resistance to moisture makes it suitable for environments with high humidity.
 It can be used in bathrooms, kitchens, and even outside, where water levels fluctuate significantly.
 Its chemical resistance also ensures that it maintains its appearance and strength, even in areas exposed to cleaning agents or other chemicals.
-This durability makes polyurethane coving ideal for homes and industrial applications.
-On the opposite end, traditional plaster has all of these qualities, as well as superior fire resistance properties, making the building safer.
+However, unlike plaster, which maintains its structural integrity over time, polyurethane is susceptible to expansion and contraction with temperature changes.
+This movement can lead to visible gaps at joints, requiring additional maintenance and repairs.
+Plaster, in contrast, is stable once installed and does not shift or warp.

 Common Applications of Polyurethane Coving